sambacha/jsonlint/benchmarks/results/evaluation.md

 Validate Non-Standard JSON
 --------------------------

 Depending on extra features required, [Chevrotain] and [PEG.js] offer the best quality/performance ratio.
 Chevrotain is significantly faster, than PEG.js.
 It tries also harder to explain, what was wrong, which is often quite counterproductive.
 PEG.js explains the problems well-enough with a single sentence, even ended by a full-stop.
 However, Chevrotain packs additional features like recovery and reporting all errors instead of just the first one.
-It might him a winner for a flexibly configurable scenario too.
+The extra feature might make it a winner for a flexibly configurable scenario.

-Hand-built Parser
+Hand-Built Parser
 -----------------

 Coded parsers showed their superior performance.
 A well-written [hand-built] parser would aspire for becoming a winner in all categories above (!) except for the "as fast as possible".
 However, I tested only an example written by the Chevrotain team.
 It would have to optimized in both criteria - performance and error reporting quality.
 I would not find it worth beginning, because the performance would probably not exceed Chevrotain's by much.
 A parser written in JavaScript is more important for parsing and validating non-standard JSON, or primarily validating; not for a fast data exchange.
 It is about achieving a very good error reporting quality without loosing performance much.
-§

 [tested with a JSON grammar]: https://sap.github.io/chevrotain/performance/
 [performance]: ./performance.md
 [quality of error reporting]: ./errorReportingQuality.md